swisstool-io/vscode-json-formatter/README.md

 [![Marketplace Version](https://img.shields.io/visual-studio-marketplace/v/swisstool.json-formatter.svg?color=blue)](https://marketplace.visualstudio.com/items?itemName=swisstool.json-formatter)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-> Beautify, minify, and sort JSON and JSONC files — directly inside VS Code.
-> One click, clean structure, and readable data.

 How many times have you opened a messy JSON file that’s all on one line — or a config full of unordered keys and trailing commas?